n8willis/opentype-shaping-documents/notes/uniscribe-bug-compatibility.md

 # Notes for preserving Uniscribe compatibility #

-This document details behavior that shaping engines may wish to implement in order to maintain srict shaping compatibility with Microsoft's Uniscribe OpenType shaper, including behavior that may be regarded as bugs by end users.
+This document details behavior that shaping engines may wish to implement in order to maintain strict shaping compatibility with Microsoft's Uniscribe OpenType shaper, including behavior that may be regarded as bugs by end users.